Tank-Wang/oasis/README.md

-# RPGGO API Client & LLM Integration
+# AI Player and Game Evaluator for RPGGO Games

 A Python client library for interacting with RPGGO API, featuring LLM-powered player agents and gameplay evaluation capabilities.